St. Peter's Catholic Secondary School

 Although the school colours are gray and purple the uniforms are white, black, dark green, and gray.
 The uniforms include articles such as: polo shirts, vests, sweaters, cardigans, dress pants, walking shorts, capris, and gym apparel as well.
 Students are only allowed to wear plain black or white t-shirts or long sleeved shirts under their uniforms.
 Black jeans, yoga pants and or any other bottoms that are not school issued dress pants are not permitted.
-To avoid this problem St. Peters dress pants are fashioned with a yellow paw print sewn into the side of the right pant leg to help staff identify which students are wearing the proper pants.
+To avoid this problem St. Peters dress pants are fashioned with a cross and the letters SP sewn into the side of the right pant leg to help staff identify which students are wearing the proper pants.

 Annual events include Monsignor Clair Cup, Halloween dress up day, Spirit week, Clash of Colours, PJ Day, Christmas assembly, Talent show, sears festival, locker clean-out, Ash Wednesday, Catholic Education Week, Ecuador Mission Trip, Film Festival, and Pride week.
 These events help to solidify a strong school community and help build teamwork skills as most of these events you participate as groups, teams, or grades.